The Xometry app works best with JavaScript enabled!

 Sometimes, determining where your project sits in the manufacturing hierarchy can be challenging.
 When it comes to bridge tooling, you can make a few comparisons and considerations to help you figure out if it is the best solution for your needs.
 The table below can help you with this.
 Additionally, our industry experts are happy to discuss your project in more detail to help you make an informed decision!

-Table: What to consider when exploring bridge tooling production
+Table: Considerations when exploring bridge tooling

 SubjectConsideration